Ninedeadeyes/pygame-stuff/README.md

 https://www.youtube.com/watch?v=AY9MnQ4x3zk&t=306s

 To be honest the only one you really need is 'The ultimate introduction to Pygame'.
-If I had to start over again I would have started and finished with that Tutorial.
+If I had to start over again I would have started and finished with that tutorial.